 We are spoilt in Europe with incredible ski resorts with high altitudes and glaciers in the Alps that provide great snow in March.
 Whether it’s the ever-popular Tignes in France or Passo Tonale in Northern Italy, there’s something for everyone to enjoy.
+North America also offers plenty of great resorts that are consistently snow-covered as well.
 Take a look at some of the best recommendations in more detail below.

 Booking a ski trip to Alpe d’Huez in March is ideal because of its high altitude of 1,860m-3,330m and the Pic Blanc glacier.
 This great combination means snow reliability is fantastic near the end of the ski season.
 If you buy a full ski area lift pass you can access 250km of slopes with great access to nearby ski resorts Vaujany and Oz-en-Oisans.
 The ski terrain is suited to all abilities of skiers and the ski resort is also brilliant for families.

 Engelberg is one of the best places to ski in March with its skiing on the Titlis glacier and the high altitude of 1,050m-3,020m.
 The Swiss ski resort has an amazing reputation for powder skiing and has a great snow record in the latter part of the ski season.
 You can ski 89km of pistes which has something for all types of skiers.
 Advanced and professional skiers around the world visit Engelberg for the incredible off-piste terrain in the area.